How much do consumers care about ESG and sustainability? 10 top ESG reporting frameworks explained and compared

 2. Attracts investors and lenders

-Public concerns caused by the pandemic, climate change and misuse of natural resources are driving investors to shift their lenses toward sustainable businesses and weed out the ones with outdated practices -- such as unfair wages, investments in fossil fuels, unsustainable agriculture methods and the manufacturing of nonrecyclable products.
+Public concerns caused by climate change and misuse of natural resources are driving investors to shift their lenses toward sustainable businesses and weed out the ones with outdated practices -- such as unfair wages, investments in fossil fuels, unsustainable agriculture methods and the manufacturing of nonrecyclable products.
 By providing a comprehensive view of their practices, businesses engaged in ESG initiatives can influence investment decisions and enable investors to pick a company that offers a sustainable future with a low risk profile.

 3. Improves financial performance